segmentio/analytics-next/README.md

 ```

 ## Lazy / Delayed Loading
-You can load a buffered version of analytics that requires `.load` to be explicitly called before initatiating any network activity.
+You can load a buffered version of analytics that requires `.load` to be explicitly called before initiating any network activity.
 This can be useful if you want to wait for a user to consent before fetching any tracking destinations or sending buffered events to segment.

 - ⚠️ ️`.load` should only be called _once_.